insideapp-srl/flutter_supabase_chat_core/doc/docs/introduction/supabase-overview.md

 slug: /
 ---

+Have you ever wanted to implement a chat in your application?
+Do you think it's difficult and complex?

+Try this, thanks to the magnificent [Supabase](https://supabase.com/) platform and the [Flutter Chat UI](https://pub.dev/packages/flutter_chat_ui) package, you can achieve it in just a few minutes and effortlessly.

+---

 Flyer Chat is a platform for creating in-app chat experiences using Flutter or React Native.
 This is the documentation for Supabase BaaS implementation for Flutter.

 ## How it works?